AmericanPhilosophicalSociety/RevCityDocs/epson-scanner-workflow.md

 ![epson2 scanner desktop shortcut]({{ site.baseurl }}/assets/epson-desktop.png)

 ## Step 4:
 Determine scan specs by consulting [Digitization Guidelines](https://americanphilosophicalsociety.github.io/RevCityDocs/digitization/) or Workflows Guide.
  * On the left hand of the screen you will see the Settings.
 There are two tabs: Main Settings and Advanced Settings.
  * In the Main Settings menu, choose the appropriate settings.

+Mode: Photo Mode
+Document Source: Scanner Glass
+Document Type: Reflective
+Scanning Quality: Standard

 ![epson2 scanner settings]({{ site.baseurl }}/assets/scanner-settings-whole.png)

 ## Step 5:
 Adjust settings for files to be created.
 This is done at the bottom left of the screen.